FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 Of course not!
 You can go to [https://one-true-colornet.glitch.me/](https://one-true-colornet.glitch.me/) and become one with the ColorNet on the inter-webs.
 Glitch is a great tool for prototyping sites, interfaces and web-apps that's worth taking some time to get familiar with if you have a chance.
 Its not super pertinent for the class but good to know either way.

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\*** <br />
 Here is an image of that I attempted to read the color published and display on my screen.
+Please see color2.py for codes.
 ![P7:Color](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%206/images/Color.JPG)

 ### Part E